Combinatorial summation of Feynman diagrams: Equation of state of the 2D SU(N) Hubbard model: Results

 A unique element $e$ must appear in $\mathcal{C}$ only once, which in general makes step $l$ dependent on all the steps before it.
-However, it was demonstrated in Ref.~\cite{Mahajan1997determinant} that all terms with repeated elements will cancel out due to the sign structure, provided the lowest element in each cycle within $\mathcal{C}$, called the cycle head $h$, is present in $\mathcal{C}$ only once.
-Then, for each $\mathcal{C}$ with a repeated element, there will be exactly one such $\mathcal{C}'$ that $\text{weight} \, \mathcal{C}'= \text{weight} \, \mathcal{C}$, but the number of its cycles differs by one, i.e. $\text{sign} \, \mathcal{C}'=-\text{sign} \, \mathcal{C}$.
-This is straightforward to ensure if, at each step $l$, the head of the current cycle $h$ is stored alongside the current element $e$, and the next step is either to any other element $e'>h$ within the cycle, or starts a new cycle with $h'>h$ and $e'=h'$.
+However, it was demonstrated in Ref.~\cite{Mahajan1997determinant} that all terms with repeated elements will cancel out due to the sign structure, provided the lowest element in each cycle within $\mathcal{C}$, called the cycle head $h$, is placed at the beginning of the cycle and is present in $\mathcal{C}$ only once.
+Then, for each $\mathcal{C}$ with a repeated element, there will be exactly one $\mathcal{C}'$ such that $\text{weight} \, \mathcal{C}'= \text{weight} \, \mathcal{C}$, but the number of its cycles differs by one, i.e. $\text{sign} \, \mathcal{C}'=-\text{sign} \, \mathcal{C}$.
+This is straightforward to ensure if, at each step $l$, the head of the current cycle $h$ is stored alongside the current element $e$, and the next step is either to any other element $e'>h$ within the cycle, or starts a new cycle with $h'>h$ and $e'=h'$, so that the cycle heads are picked in ascending order.
 Therefore, each unique node must carry the three numbers $[l,h,e]$, $l=0, \ldots 2n$; $h, e=1, \ldots 2n+1$.
-The resulting graph, computing the determinant in $\mathcal{O}(n^4)$ floating-point operations, is illustrated in Fig.~\ref{fig:graphs}c.
+The resulting graph, computing the determinant in $\mathcal{O}(n^4)$ floating-point operations~\cite{Mahajan1997determinant}, is illustrated in Fig.~\ref{fig:graphs}c.